Neural Networks for Fast Optimisation in Model Predictive Control: A Review: Neural Network Based Optimisation for Nonlinear Model Predictive Control

-Cao and Gopaluni~\cite{cao2020deep} and Li et al.~\cite{li2022using} used HI to come up with a framework for generating NNBO approximations of NMPC with probabilistic guarantees on constraint satisfaction.
+\cite{cao2020deep} and \cite{li2022using} used HI to come up with a framework for generating NNBO approximations of NMPC with probabilistic guarantees on constraint satisfaction.
 Similar to methods with MPC-inspired loss functions, their method embeds the MPC optimisation problem into the DNN training problem and in this case it results in a unified nonlinear two-stage stochastic optimisation problem.
-To provide the statistical guarantees, Cao and Gopaluni~\cite{cao2020deep} used the same statistical learning theory principles as Zhang et al.~\cite{zhang2020near}, but instead of applying it to point samples they applied it to closed-loop trajectory samples.
-That idea was first proposed in the work by Hertneck et al~\cite{hertneck2018learning} which will be discussed in Section~\ref{sec:NNBO4RMPC_probabilistic}.
+To provide the statistical guarantees, \cite{cao2020deep} used the same statistical learning theory principles as \cite{zhang2020near}, but instead of applying it to point samples they applied it to closed-loop trajectory samples.
+That idea was first proposed in the work by \cite{hertneck2018learning} which will be discussed in Section \ref{sec:NNBO4RMPC_probabilistic}.
 In this case an appropriate choice of number of samples leads to a probabilistic guarantee of constraint satisfaction for the DNN approximation for any trajectory starting from any point in the prescribed distribution of starting points.
-Similar to Zhang et al.'s~\cite{zhang2020near} approach, the calculated number of required samples is usually quite large.
-Therefore, Li et al.~\cite{li2022using} employed a heuristic based on HI where DNN approximations for an increasing number of sample trajectories are produced until satisfactory performance and guarantees are achieved.
+Similar to \cite{zhang2020near}, the calculated number of required samples is usually quite large.
+Therefore, \cite{li2022using} employed a heuristic based on HI where DNN approximations for an increasing number of sample trajectories are produced until satisfactory performance and guarantees are achieved.
 In this study two methods were proposed to solve the ``optimise and train" nonlinear two-stage stochastic optimisation problem, namely, a numeric interior point based solver, and an equivalent RNN training problem.
 Both methods were demonstrated on a water tank level control problem with nonlinear dynamics, four states, two outputs, and two inputs.
-The resulting DNN approximation sped up optimisation by three orders of magnitude compared to a conventional solver.
-Li et al.~\cite{li2022using} also showed how the performance of the approximation improves with the incorporation of additional trajectories and carefully selected critical scenarios during the training process.
+The resulting DNN approximation sped up optimisation by three orders of magnitude compared to a conventional solver. \cite{li2022using} also showed how the performance of the approximation improves with the incorporation of additional trajectories and carefully selected critical scenarios during the training process.
 Importantly, as more samples are added, the interior point solver eventually becomes unable to solve the problem.
 As a result, for large data sets only the RNN optimisation approach is viable.
 The sole shortcoming of the study is not considering more than one benchmark problem to evaluate the scalability and robustness of the approach.